Jump will be the first stationless, e-bike-sharing service to launch in SF

 “Combined with the Ford GoBike expansion, the JUMP pilot allows for an unprecedented growth in shared bikes in San Francisco, with the SFMTA taking measures to study and manage the impact of bike share on San Francisco’s streets,” the agency wrote.

 If you want to hear more about bike-sharing and the competition, be sure to check out the latest episode of CTRL+T with Rzepecki.
-You can also hear me talk about what it was like when I rode around the hilly streets of San Francisco on a Jump bike.
+You also can hear me talk about what it was like when I rode around the hilly streets of San Francisco on a Jump bike.

 0